-- 1. The November 28, 2022 Zarin & Steinmetz letter to the Planning Board states that the plans have been revised to depict picket fences on top of tiered retaining walls and adjacent to the Townhomes as well as several pieces of art located in positions of prominence. - 2.
-In an effort to create a site plan that is consistent with the Findings Statement adopted by the Town Board requiring that the site plan be "...designed to appropriately relate to the character of the area surrounding the site," the site plan should be revised to include sidewalks within the townhouse development.
+8. The application for site plan approval requires referral to the Westchester County Planning Board pursuant to § 239-m of New York State General Municipal Law (GML).
+This referral is required because the subject site is located within 500 feet of NY Route 22.
+General Comments 1.
+The November 28, 2022 Zarin & Steinmetz letter to the Planning Board states that the plans have been revised to depict picket fences on top of tiered retaining walls and adjacent to the Townhomes as well as several pieces of art located in positions of prominence. depict the location of the proposed 2.
+In an effort to create a site plan that is consistent with the Findings Statement adopted by the Town Board requiring that the site plan be "designed to appropriately relate to the character of the area surrounding the site," the site plan should be revised to include sidewalks within the townhouse development.
 Sidewalks will create a safer community as sidewalks are a basic safety measure and are a proven and effective safety countermeasure, especially in higher density developments.
-New sidewalks would enhance the safety of all road users and are supported by an existing Complete Streets Strategy discussed in the adopted Comprehensive Plan (page 69 70) and would improve accessibility for people outside of a motor vehicle and are designed for people who are walking, biking, rolling and those with disabilities.
+New sidewalks would enhance the safety of all road users and are supported by an existing Complete Streets Strategy discussed in the adopted Comprehensive Plan (page 69 - 70) and would improve accessibility for people outside of a motor vehicle and are designed for people who are walking, biking, rolling and those with disabilities.
+14, 2022 meeting directed the site plan to be revised to depict a sidewalk on one side of the street.The Applicant has stated that a sidewalk would significantly impact the design of the project and will not be utilized.
 The Applicant has prepared a sidewalk layout plan that addresses the Planning Board's comments and proposes a sidewalk on one side of the street.

-The site plan should be revised to depict the location of the proposed outdoor art and depict the location of the proposed fences as well and include a wall/fence detail.
+The Planning Department strongly disagrees with the Applicant's argument that a sidewalk would not be utilized by residents.
+The need for a sidewalk has been discussed with the Applicant since the inception of this project and should have been incorporated into the site plan from the beginning of the site plan design.
+The previously submitted landscape plan had been revised to depict a woodland/meadow trail.
+The site plan should be revised to depict the trail as well as any grading associated with the trail.
+4. The Applicant has submitted floor plans and elevations of the townhouse units.
+The elevations should depict building height and max. exterior wall height.
+The submitted elevations should be measured from average grade and depict Max.
+Ext.
+Wall Ht.
+5. The site plan shall be revised to depict the location of the oak-tulip forest.
+The site plan should attempt to save this forest to the maximum extent practicable.
+The hotel site plan should be revised to provide a detail of the proposed pool fence.
+It is recommended that this fence be a decorative stockade fence since the pool is directly adjacent to a parking lot.